ibpdas/valueline/README.md

 > Data teams create the *conditions* for value, but the outcomes depend on adoption, behaviour change, operational cycles and external policy or service pressures.
 As a result, progress is real but hard to demonstrate.

 **ValueLine** solves this by breaking the journey into three causal levels.
-Each moves at a different pace and is influenced by different actors.
+Each moves at a different pace and is influenced by different decisions and actors.

 - **Level 1 — conditions data teams co-design and shape**
   (strategy alignment, leadership, standards, tooling, communities)